Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Introduction

 Before discussing lens-plane selection methods further, it is first important to consider what objects should populate the watchlist.
 Ray tracing through hydrodynamical simulations of large scale structure in the Universe indicates that the optical depth to high magnification ($|\mu|\geq10$) spans a broad range of halo masses, with $\sim50$ per cent of it contributed by objects of group and cluster mass scales ($M_{200}\gtrsim10^{13}M_{\sun}$, \citealt{Robertson2020}).
-This is a key region of parameter space for lensed transients because e clusters are responsible for the most extreme cases of magnification and image time delays (like those seen with lensed SNe Refsdal and Requiem), which are interesting from the perspectives of studying distant objects and making measurements of cosmological parameters with high precision.
+This is a key region of parameter space because at fixed lens magnification clusters produce longer and more precisely measured arrival time differences than galaxy-scale lenses due to the former's larger Einstein radii and denser and flatter density profiles \citep{GPS22}.
 It is also relatively under-explored in relation to very wide-field time domain surveys, with search strategies for lensed supernovae concentrating on watchlists comprising individual galaxy lenses \citep[e.g.][]{GoldsteinNugent17}.